 We provide employment within our organisation, where we currently employ 650 staff.
 We also provide commercial opportunities for our business partners and vendors.
 We indirectly employ and contribute to job creation for over 30,000 people across the whole supply chain involved in building and maintaining our highways.
 We invest in our community, particularly in efforts to support the education of students from low-income families.
-Collectively, we contribute income-generating opportunities and strive to uplift the welfare of our communities to provide them with access to financial security.
+Collectively, we contribute income-generating opportunities and strive to uplift the welfare of our community.